If the owners and coaches wanted it to be, Cut Seven could be the hardest workout in the world.

 The Cut Seven program is backed by an understanding of the human body.
 Each workout is designed to burn-out an athlete, but not to the point where they can’t return the following day.
-If Leg Day falls on a Thursday, Katie and Chris will have to consider how pushing a sled will impact us on Heart Day.
-If you take the reverse scenario, with Leg Day falling on a Sunday, you might have to leave out green banded sprints on Heart Day, which might destroy the legs for the following day’s workout.
+If Leg Day falls on a Thursday, we will have to consider how pushing a sled will impact us on Heart Day.
+If you take the reverse scenario, with Leg Day falling on a Sunday, we will likely leave out green banded sprints on Heart Day, which might destroy the legs for the following day’s workout.

 The program is designed to allow athletes to build up to six workouts per week.
-“I don’t want to ever be the reason someone skips a workout,” says Chris.
-“If someone thinks, ‘I can’t take Hammys because I’m gassed from Legs,’ trust me—we programmed for that.”
+“We don’t want to ever be the reason someone skips a workout,” says Chris.
+“If someone thinks, ‘I can’t take Hammys because I’m gassed from Legs,’ trust me—we programmed around that.”